Access the storage

 We have three types of storage systems at OIST.
 They mostly differ by the time frame they store data.

-Secure storage and long-term archiving of any size research data.
+Secure storage and long-term archiving of research data.

 Bucket is a high-capacity, expandable online storage system meant for long-term storage.
 It is regularly backed up off-site to Naruto, the tape system in Nago city.
 Use this for any data you wish to save for the future.